 - The platform does not need to configure anything for the device until it is first used.

 - Any number of devices can be provisioned this way since the manufacturers can generate an unlimited amount of device certificates from their root CAs.

 - There is no additional data that needs to be exchanged between the device and the platform.

-- Since the certificate must be validated for the connection to happen, security is guaranteed on registration and consecutive connections. * The device is less error prone since it only needs to guarantee that it can connect to the platform.
+- Since the certificate must be validated for the connection to happen, security is guaranteed on registration and consecutive connections. * The device is less error-prone since it only needs to guarantee that it can connect to the platform.

 After a device has been provisioned, it can be onboarded.
 Devices based on cloud platforms must solve the problem of being able to associate a user before they can send messages to or operate a device.
-Registration codes, sometimes referred to as activation codes, can provide a simple yet secure way to associate a user to a device.
+Registration codes, sometimes referred to as activation codes, can provide a simple yet secure way to associate a user with a device.